zhouliang3/learngit/readme.txt

-t is a version control system.
+git is a version control system.
 Git is free software.
+written by zhouliang3 19:20